Reidmen/jnanogpt/README.md

 > Refer to the fantastic lecture notes [**Training Models at Scale**](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/scaling/JAX/overview.html) for more details, as I've taken some function definitions from there.

 >[!NOTE]
-> Looking for collaborations to optimize the code, target `<1000 LOC` that is fast and run in v4, v5 TPU and H100 instances.
+> Looking for collaborations to optimize the code, target `<1000 LOC` that is fast and run in v4, v5 TPUs and H100s.

 ## Model overview
 The model implemented here is a GPT2-style model, i.e. a mix of `Embedding layer -> Transformer Blocks + MLP -> Tie-Embedding`.
-Total parameter count is slightly over `2M`, for a model with 12 layers, embedding and hidden size of 1024, and 50257 for the vocab size (as the GPT2).
+Total parameter count is slightly over `2M`, for a model with 12 layers, embedding and hidden size of 1024, and 50257 vocab size (same as the GPT2).

 > All of it can be trained and tested in Kaggle resources.
 > The goal is to compare v5-TPU vs. H100 or H200 (It's in TODO).